rosalindfranklininstitute/parakeet/docs/source/installation.rst

   singularity build parakeet_image.sif parakeet_sandbox/

-Build a derivative singularity image
+Build a derivative Singularity image
 ------------------------------------

 You can build a new container depending on the parakeet docker container as